connorshea/vscode-ruby-test-adapter/README.md

 By default, you need to have `rspec` installed via Bundler with a `Gemfile` and `bundle install`, otherwise `bundle exec rspec` won't work.
 If you want to run your Rspec tests with a command other than `bundle exec rspec`, you can configure the command with the `rubyTestExplorer.rspecCommand` setting.

+## Features

+Currently supported:

+- Running individual tests.
+- Running the full test suite.
+- Viewing test output for failed tests (click the test in the test explorer sidebar to open the Output view).
+- Displaying test statuses.
+Success, failure, and pending (called 'skipped' in the extension).
+- File locations for each test.
+- Configurable Rspec command.
+- Some test hierarchy information, unfortunately Rspec makes this a bit of a pain to figure out so the hierarchy is pretty minimal for now.

 ## Configuration

 The following configuration options are available: